The Large Core of College Admission Markets: Theory and Evidence: Empirical Findings

-\Cref{tab:mobility3} compares Algorithm~3 to the benchmark across three dimensions of geographic mobility.\footnote{Appendix Tables~\ref{tab:mobility1} and \ref{tab:mobility2} show these comparisons for Algorithms 1 and 2, respectively.} First, columns (1) and (2) focus on \textit{movers}: applicants whose assigned study program is not located in the county where they reside.
+\Cref{tab:mobility2} studies geographic mobility.
+Geographic mobility is affected through winners who get newly assigned or get assigned to a new program at another location, and through the smaller number of losers who get unassigned or get assigned to a new program at another location.
+We compare the allocation resulting from the preference flip algorithm to the benchmark across three dimensions of geographic mobility.
+First, columns (1) and (2) focus on \textit{movers}: applicants whose assigned study program is not located in the county where they reside.
 Second, columns (3) and (4) focus on applicants who get assigned to a study program in the periphery.
 Third, columns (5) and (6) focus on the subset of movers who move to the capital, that is, applicants who get assigned to a study program in the capital but do not reside there.
-Since low-SES applicants are more likely to reside outside the capital, and prestigious study programs are located in the capital, this latter dimension of geographic mobility may be interpreted as a measure of social mobility.
+Since low-SES applicants are more likely to reside outside the capital, and prestigious study programs are located in the capital, this latter dimension of geographic mobility may be interpreted as a measure of social mobility \citep{Narita}.

-Columns (1) and (2) show that Algorithm 3 increases the number of movers by 1,194 (from 51,221 to 52,415, see Panel A).
-This increase is largely explained by the increase in the number of newly assigned applicants to a location outside their county of residence (1,463 newly assigned movers, see column (2) of Panel B).
-The difference is the result of 341 movers who become unassigned, an increase of 42 in the number of movers among winners who are assigned to a new program (=1,624--1,582), and an increase of 30 in the number of movers among losers who are assigned to a new program (=449--419).
+Columns (1) and (2) show that the preference flip algorithm increases the number of movers by 1,094 (from 51,221 to 52,315, see Panel A).
+This increase is largely explained by the increase in the number of newly assigned applicants to a location outside their county of residence (1,330 newly assigned movers, see column (2) of Panel B).
+The difference is the result of 311 movers who become unassigned, an increase of 48 in the number of movers among winners who are assigned to a new program (=1,494--1,446), and an increase of 27 in the number of movers among losers who are assigned to a new program (=403--376).